While investing has historically only been open to those with enough money to purchase full shares of stock...

 Micro-investing is perfect for millennials because it suits all their needs flawlessly.
 As a plugged-in, techno-savvy generation, they can invest using apps on the phone they already have.
 They can log into their checking account online (or use the mobile app) and make sure the money is flowing as expected.
 And as a demographic that came of age during times of financial strain, they don't have a lot to invest.
 Micro-investing allows them to start putting money away for their future, even if it's just cents at a time.

-How Millennials Can Start Micro-Investing with an Online Checking Account
+How to Start Micro-Investing in Houston with Your Checking Account?

 What Are Some Leading Micro-Investing Apps?